Remembering the BLACK PANTHER PARTY

 Faced with the Black Panther Party’s tremendous growth and revolutionary orientation, the U.S. government struck back.
 It organized a massive political-military campaign, involving the FBI and police departments around the country, to destroy the Panthers’ leadership.

 Dozens more Panther members and leaders spent years in prison.
 The campaign to jail Panther leaders and activists long outlived the organization itself.
-Mumia Abu-Jamal, who at 16- years -old had been the Minister minister of Information in the party’s Philadelphia branch, was framed up and sentenced to death in 1981.
+Mumia Abu-Jamal, who at 16- years -old had been the Minister of Information in the party’s Philadelphia branch, was framed up and sentenced to death in 1981.
 He has been in prison ever since despite a worldwide effort calling for his release.

 Ericka Huggins (far left) next to Huey P Newton.